Buying Rowing Shoes: A Guide

 The club nor the board of directors receives compensation from any of the companies or products mentioned below.
 These are just the recommendations of the operations director who obsessively bought or dealt with these shoes.

-Bont size chart (runs small about 1/2 size)
+Bont size chart (runs small about 1-2 EU sizes)

-Same thing as the Bont BR2: they won't make you faster or a better rower.
-The Against U2 has uprated materials similar to the Bont BR series in slightly different areas and has 3 straps to customize the fit along the forefoot.
-It's only 33% more expensive than its U3 sibling, but the Against shoes are more expensive than Bont across the board.
-Plus side, you get an aqua/sky blue colorway option.
+The Against U2 has uprated materials similar to the Bont BR series in slightly different areas and has 3 straps to customize the width and fit along the forefoot.

 Questions?